広島市立大学 HIROSHIMA and The Nuclear Age

 All lectures and reading materials will be in English.
 Students must have a competent reading and discussion ability in English.

-Read all the materials before attending the class and actively participate in all class discussions.
+Read all the materials before and after attending the class and actively participate in all class discussions.

 - Class introduction and outline